 Halida also infuses her passion and commitment to protecting public health and the environment into all of CIR’s daily operations and ongoing programming.
 Before joining the CIR staff, Halida worked for ten years in the environmental sustainability field, including six years at the New England office of the Environmental Protection Agency.
-Halida currently serves as Vice Chair of the board of the Louisville Sustainability Council and is a 2014 graduate of the Bioneer’s Cultivating Women’s Leadership program.
+Halida is a 2014 graduate of the Bioneer’s Cultivating Women’s Leadership program.

 Halida is a native of Cincinnati.
 She holds a Bachelor of Arts in International and Development Economics from the University of New Hampshire and a Master of Arts in Urban and Environmental Policy and Planning from Tufts University.

 Rebecca supports communication with stakeholders, speakers, and community members at the Center.
 She also manages CIR’s social media channels.
-Rebecca taps into her organizing skills to engage CIR’s community online.
+Rebecca believes in the power of the people and taps into her organizing skills to engage CIR’s community online.

 Prior to joining CIR, Rebecca focused on developing civic skills in youth.
 Rebecca has worked with AmeriCorps, YouthBuild Louisville, Inspire Kentucky, and the Network Center for Community Change to facilitate and support opportunities for young people to elevate their voices and engage in public life.
 She has collaborated with diverse young adults, neighbors, and volunteers on a number of successful community building initiatives, and has developed curriculum on service learning and civic engagement.